Cheesy Grits and Shrimp

 2. Over medium heat, add bacon to a large, nonstick skillet.
 Cook for about 5 minutes or until bacon gets to desired crispiness.

 3. While the bacon is cooking, over medium high heat, bring the chicken broth to a boil.
 Add the grits and stir.
-Cook for 5 minutes, stirring occasionally.
+Reduce heat to low and cook for 5 minutes, stirring occasionally.

 4. Add the butter to the grits, stirring until the butter is dissolved.
 Remove from heat and quickly add the shredded cheese, stirring constantly.
 Cover to keep warm while finishing the rest of the recipe.